Book Review: Monsier Monde Vanishes

 He was certainly not a disembodied spirit.
 He was still Monsieur Monde, or Désiré, more likely Désiré.… No!
 It didn’t matter.… He was a man who, for a long time, had endured the human condition without being conscious of it, as others endure an illness of which they are unaware.
 He had always been a man living among other men and like them he had struggled, jostling amid the crowd, now feebly and now resolutely, without knowing whither he was going.
 And now, in the moonlight, he suddenly saw life differently, as though with the aid of some miraculous X-ray.

-Simenon suggests that identity is performative, a “flesh and outward appearance” masking an existential void, that beneath Désirés‘ or Mones’ interchangeable masks, there’s only a raw, childlike confusion that has aged along with his body.
-Julie, sweetly asking if he wants coffee, can’t begin to fathom the void lurking behind his eyes.
-Language fails him.
-He sees his old household—his wife, his children, the ordinary scuffles of Rue Ballu, his business—through a lens of dispassionate clarity instead of pity and indignation.
-The “fairy tale” of familial love and duty is laid bare as a construct, and the bigger the stage, the more cunning the illusions.
+Simenon is suggesting here that identity is essentially performative, a matter of ‘flesh and outward appearance’ stretched tight over an existential void.
+Beneath the interchangeable masks of Monde and Désiré, there is only a raw, childlike confusion that has aged in lockstep with the body.
+When Julie sweetly offers him coffee, she cannot fathom the abyss gaping behind his eyes; language has failed him, or rather, he has seen through language.
+He views his former household—the wife, the children, the petty scuffles of the Rue Ballu, the business—through a lens of dispassionate clarity, stripped of the softening filters of pity or indignation.
+The ‘fairy tale’ of familial love and duty is revealed as a construct, and Simenon implies that the larger the stage, the more cunning the illusions required to sustain it.

-At last, he returns to Paris, dragging Thérèse along to deposit her in the hands of Doctor Boucard, as though methodically disposing of the last loose thread.
-A quiet sequence of phone calls, a muffled greeting at the station, a handful of practicalities—Simenon stages it like a funeral for spontaneity.
-By the time Monsieur Monde re-enters Rue Ballu, there is a dreadful calm about him.
+At last, he returns to Paris, dragging Thérèse along as an encumbrance to be deposited in the hands of Doctor Boucard, as though one might dispose of cigarette.
+We are immediately jolted back into a funeral of spontaneity, a quiet sequence of phone calls, a muffled greeting at the station, a handful of practicalities.
+By the time (now) Monsieur Monde re-enters Rue Ballu, there is a dreadful calm about him.
 He reclaims his bourgeois suit, attends to the dusty accounts, reclaims his study, his pipes, his role as patriarch, and meets his family’s confusion with polite monotony.
-His wife sniffles theatrically; his son faints at the sight of him.
-He handles it all with eerie calm, as though observing his life through glass.
-When Boucard requests he visits Thérèse, who had still believed he had left for Nice to see her, he simply declines.
-“What’s the use?” he mutters.
-His returned correspondences to Julie are equally detached
+His wife sniffles theatrically and his son faints at the sight of him.
+He handles this domestic melodrama with an eerie calmness.
+When Boucard suggests he visit Thérèse, who lingers under the delusion that he has gone to Nice to wait for her, he simply declines.
+‘What’s the use?’ he mutters.
+The correspondence he returns to Julie is equally detached.

-No grand confessions.
-No triumph, either.
-Norbert (or Desire or Monsieur Monde?) appears as a man who has stared into the abyss and returned only to resume the motions, with the difference that he now recognises them for what they are.
-The illusions persist, but he has surrendered any fight against them, neither condoning nor protesting, merely settling in with the quiet assurance that every structure is a shell.
+There are no grand confessions, nor is there any triumph.
+Norbert—or is it Désiré? or simply Monde again?—appears as a man who has stared into the abyss only to resume the motions of his previous life, with the sole difference that he now recognizes them for what they are.
+The illusions persist, certainly, but he has surrendered the energy required to fight them, settling instead into a quiet assurance that every structure, domestic or commercial, is merely a shell.

-Simenon offers no elaborate expositions of interior life, no reflective monologues or psychoanalytic probes; instead, we witness a man in flight, drifting away from his bourgeois moorings into a murkier realm of half-seen shadows and uncertain desires, guided only by impressions that seem to well up from some obscure reservoir within him.
+Simenon, characteristically, offers no elaborate expositions of interior life, no reflective monologues or psychoanalytic probes.
+Instead, we witness a man in flight, drifting from his bourgeois moorings into a murkier realm of half-seen shadows and uncertain desires, guided by impulses that seem to well up from some obscure, somatic reservoir.
 We do not see Monsieur Monde brooding over the whys and wherefores of his decision or grappling with the existential weight of his sudden exodus.
 We only watch him operate in a series of vivid, concrete settings—Paris streets by lamplight, the shabby bustle of a railway station, the sultry ennui of a rundown hotel, and we observe his strange, subdued responses to them.
-He is a man defined more by the colour and temperature of the rooms he enters than by anything resembling a fixed self.
+He is a man defined more by the colour and temperature of the rooms he enters than by anything resembling a fixed, contiguous ‘self’.

-We expect—almost demand—that a novelist of Simenon’s caliber will let us hear the gears turning inside such a character, to show us the moral or emotional turbulence that might drive a respectable man to abandon family, career, identity.
-Instead, Monsieur Monde Vanishes follows him as though with a camera that can pan and zoom but never get inside his head.
-The half-articulated pains and yearnings that have presumably driven him to vanish remain unspoken, even unnoticed by those around him.
-One day, he is a family man with accounts to balance; the next, he is an obscure figure in a train station, waiting on the whim of a timetable that seems to have more direction than he does.
+We expect, indeed demand, that a novelist of Simenon’s caliber will let us hear the gears turning inside such a character, to show us the moral or emotional turbulence that might drive a respectable man to abandon family, career, identity.
+Instead, Monsieur Monde Vanishes tracks him with the detachment of a camera that can pan and zoom but is optically incapable of entering the skull.
+The half-articulated pains that presumably drove him to vanish remain strictly half-articulated, unnoticed even by those closest to him.
+One day he is a family man with accounts to balance and the next he is an opaque figure on a platform, waiting on the whim of a timetable that seems to possess more direction than he does.

-Simenon’s stroke of genius here is that he does not sermonise about it.
-He takes no moral stance on Monsieur Monde’s flight, nor does he retroactively assign him a secret trauma or an Oedipal twist that would make everything cohere into a tidy explanation.
-All we learn is that that people might act out of impressions—sensory triggers, glimpses of possibility—and that these fleeting impressions might carry more force than the intangible, carefully nurtured sense of self we so often parade as our core identity, that perhaps we are all just one unexpected gust of experience away from changing course entirely.
+Simenon’s genius here is that he does not sermonise about it.
+He declines to take a moral stance on Monde’s flight, just as he declines to retrofit the narrative with a secret trauma or a convenient Oedipal mechanism that might force the chaos into a tidy explanation.
+All we learn is that that people might act out of impressions—sensory triggers, glimpses of possibility—and that these fleeting impressions might carry more force than the intangible, carefully nurtured sense of ‘self’ we so often parade as our core identity.
+We are all just one unexpected gust of experience away from changing course entirely.

 Home